datacontroller/docs.datacontroller.io/docs/column-level-security.md

 |VIEW|Group 1|MYLIB|MYDS|VAR_4|1|

-If a user is in Group 1, and viewing `MYLIB.MYDS` in EDIT mode, all columns will be visible but only the following columns will be editable:
+If a user is in Group 1, and viewing `MYLIB.MYDS` in EDIT mode, **all** columns will be visible but only the following columns will be editable:

 * VAR_1
 * VAR_2

+The user will be unable to add or delete rows.

-If the user is in both Group 1 AND Group 2, viewing `MYLIB.MYDS` in VIEW mode, only the following columns will be visible:
+If the user is in both Group 1 AND Group 2, viewing `MYLIB.MYDS` in VIEW mode, **only** the following columns will be visible:

 * VAR_2
 * VAR_3